ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 organization.
 The issue may include the link to existing published content or a draft of the content itself.

-Interested members of the Node.js organization may comment/make suggestions in the issue and the ambassadors are expected to consider those suggestions and update the content when they feel it is appropriate.
+Interested members of the Node.js organization may comment in the issue and the ambassadors are expected to consider those suggestions and update the content when they feel it is appropriate.